Octarines/FoundryHourglass/README.md

 When an End Sound is selected, this sound will play in all clients where the timer window appears once the timer duration has elapsed.

-## Pausing
+## Timer Controls
-Once a timer has been created, the countdown can be paused by clicking the "pause" button in the top right of the timer window.
+Once a timer has been created, the countdown & animation can be paused or restarted by use of the "Timer Controls" in the top right of the timer window.
+The "Timer Control" buttons are only visible for users with GM role.

+### Pausing
+Pressing the "pause" button will have the effect of pausing the countdown for all players.

 ![Hourglass Timer Pause][10]